In Search of Magic and Silver Bullets

 Out of curiosity, I posted a question on LinkedIn, asking experts on inbound marketing and SEO to weigh in on the issues of whether a one-shot SEO effort is a legitimate strategy.
 The comments were consistent — SEO is not a destination but a journey and can be a successful one-shot only if the client takes over responsibility once the vendor is gone.

-The comment that made the most sense to me came from Billy MacDonald, Inbound Marketing Consultant at HubSpot, who said:
+The comment that made the most sense to me came from Billy MacDonald, Inbound Marketing Consultant at HubSpot, who said (some years ago):

 The best way to acquire inbound links is to create remarkable content.
 Most SEO companies will not be producing content for you.
 You need to produce new content regularly to acquire these valuable inbound links, so SEO never ends.
 You’ll also want to be adjusting your on-page SEO and specific keyword for each page based on the results you get from traffic to each page.